JikesRVM/jikesrvm.github.io/Resources/RelatedWork.md

 ## Joeq&nbsp;

 [Joeq](http://joeq.sourceforge.net/) is&nbsp; a JVM implementation using a range of compilers and interpreters.
 It is written in 100% Java but has the ability to link in native.

+## Moxie

+[Moxie](http://moxie.sourceforge.net/) is an inactive project.
+It describes itself via the following.
+"The Moxie project will create an open source platform for developing product-quality JVMs and an environment for JVM innovation.
+Our goal is to build the most innovation-friendly JVM development platform to date and from it, the most innovative product-quality JVMs.
+A product-quality JVM has outstanding performance, scalability and reliability.
+The development philosophy of Moxie is to leverage its openness to draw on the most experienced members of the VM research and development community, from both industry and academia."

 # GC Frameworks